1. Do you finance ?

 4. How do I install my home?

-A local licensed mobile home installer will install your park model to your area's code.
+A local licensed manufactured home installer will install your park model to your area's code.
 Minima Homes will assist in the coordination of finding a licensed mobile home installer, licensed plumber, and electrician for set up and utility hook up.
 Customer is responsible for any other set up including the fabrication of porch steps and skirting, or screening in a porch if that is chosen.
 You can estimate $3000-$5000 of set up and installation costs depending on state and county.
+This is not in the purchase price.
 Customer will need to check the tree line clearance on the property and county roads leading to your property.
 Loft units need at least 16′ of clearance.
 If you have a gate onto your property make sure it will allow at minimum 12′ wide clearance to pull through.
 Make sure there are no low hanging power lines or tree branches in route to the property.
 You can pre-level the area that the Park Model will be placed to make installation a lot easier.
 Make sure you have water, electrical panel (amp may vary but is usually 100 amp), and sewer available within 20′ of the unit.
 Customer will have to have the "pad" constructed (a licensed mobile home installer can do this) with proper drainage.
 A moisture retardant is generally placed under the home.
 Most mobile home installers will be able to pour a concrete pad if you choose to use one and will base the dimensions on the floor plan provided by the manufacturer.

 5. How do the park models hook up to utilities?